November 22

 One of the key elements of context is time, just as one of the key elements of time is context.
 Gaston Bachelard, the great French philosopher of whom few, sadly, have even heard, in speaking about "epistemological obstacles" and "epistemological breaks" (click here for an explanation), showed us that our entire understanding of history has to be re-evaluated and updated every time we make even the smallest of intellectual advances, an extremely tedious and, forgive the pun, time-consuming activity, since in reality it means re-evaluating and updating absolutely everything absolutely all the time (and therefore something that we rarely do, and therefore an explanation of why we never learn the lessons of history, but go on repeating and repeating the same mistakes).

-He was not always quite that beloved.
+Because he was not always quite that beloved.
 When he published his "Travels In The Congo", for example, after travelling through much of Africa in 1926 and 1927, he was harangued for daring to criticise the behaviour of French business interests in that territory: the concession of whole parts of the colony to French companies whose only interest was the exploitation of all natural resources for French gain; the exploitation, akin to slavery, of indigenous Africans who were obliged to leave their villages for months at a time in order to collect rubber in the forest.
 Gide was the one-man Greenpeace of his day, whose criticisms inspired reform, whose convictions had a significant influence on anti-colonialism in France and beyond.
-Gide, the great European intellectual, doyen of liberality and progressive thought.
+Gide, the great European intellectual, doyen of liberality and progressive thought (see my piece on Victor Serge on Aug 20 which includes Gide).

 Gide wishes only to counter the myths of his day and defend the Africans against "the white man's monstrous stupidity with regards the blacks" – but he gets no further than "noble savagery".
 His loyal servant Adoum, for example: "Such devotion, such humility of spirit, such a childlike desire to do well, combined with such nobility, so much capacity for love…" - one would almost think he was describing a genuine human being!
 But he is not, not really.